lisongxu/CSCE156-Project-DB/README.md

   * Visibility Window (20 points): Correct visibility list display and functionality for editing the list.

 #### 5.2.3.
-Bonus Features (60 points)
+Bonus Features (Additional points)

-  * Comments and Coding Style (Bonus 5 points): Attend lab sessions for detailed grading criteria on comments and coding style.
+  * Comments and Coding Style (Bonus 5 points): Javadoc-style comments on methods; Class documentation that includes name, date made, and purpose of class; Variable names that match style (meaningful names and camelCase); Appreciate and consistent use of white space (mainly regarding proper use of indention); Not having dead code (i.e., commented out unused code).

   * Create New Accounts (Bonus 5 points): Enable users to create new accounts.